 If you want to buy something to eat or drink on the boat, do it when you first arrive.
 Otherwise, you'll end up inside standing in line when you should be outside seeing the lights.

 This seasonal event is held every December.
 Order tickets online.
 Up to four tours go out each night.

 The standard cruise lasts 45 minutes, but you can also choose an extended 70-minute version that cruises down some of the more intimate, narrow channels in Huntington Harbour.

 They also offer a Land and Sea tour, that includes a secret stop to see some of the decorations up close.
 The tour starts with dinner at the “members only” Huntington Harbour Yacht Club, which overlooks the Harbour and includes “front of the line passes” to your boat.

 The Huntington Harbor Cruise of Lights supports the youth music education programs of the Philharmonic Society of Orange County.

-You can get more details and order tickets on the Cruise of Lights website.
 If you have mobility issues, call before you buy your tickets to be sure they can accommodate your needs.